TestFX/TestFX/README.md

 ### Motivation
 The motivation for creating TestFX was that the existing library for testing JavaFX, [Jemmy][1], was too verbose and unwieldy.
-We wanted tests with easy-to-read code that our tester could follow and modify.
+We wanted tests with easy-to-read code that our tester could follow and modify on her own.

 ### Hamcrest Matchers
 Hamcrest matchers for JavaFX.